kurianvijay/CV/README.md

 Throughout my experience at Makers Academy, I have understood the importance of best coding practices and this is my biggest priority in looking for my next role.
 I would love to work in a committed and supportive team, where these practices are adhered to.

 In the past 9 years, I have worked at Heathorw Airport as part of the Training and Compliance team and while working there full time, I co-founded https://edge360.co.uk in 2015 and left Heathrow in 2017 to pursue it fully.
 Edge360 is a full service digital advertising and app development firm and in 2017 our turnover reached £3 million.
-Part of my role at Edge360 was to manage development of apps for either external of internal clients and when I realised I enjoyed this aspect of my day far more than anything else, I knew it was time for a career change, and decided to sell my share of the company in 2019 and apply for Makers Academy coding bootcamp.
+Part of my role at Edge360 was to manage development of apps for either external or internal clients.
+When I realised I enjoyed this aspect of my day far more than anything else, I knew it was time for a career change, and decided to sell my share of the company in 2019 and apply for the Makers Academy coding bootcamp.

 Tech Skills : Ruby, Rails, Sinatra, HTML, CSS, JavaScript, jQuery, React, Python, Bootstrap, PostgreSQL, Agile ways of working & pair programming